 Northern Ireland has joint heads of government under the terms of the Good Friday Agreement.
 Paul Givan of the Democratic Unionist Party (DUP) has been First Minister since June 2021.
 Michelle O’Neill of Sinn Fein has been Deputy First Minister since 2020.

-The next UK General Election is due to take place on 2 May 2024.
-Current opinion polls put the Conservatives ahead with 43% support, with Labour on 33% (June 2021).
+The next UK General Election is due to take place in January 2025.
+Current opinion polls put Labour ahead of the Conservatives, at 53% and 21% respectively.

 Main political parties in the UK